SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 - Search for a possible LAN/Multiplayer mod on Google.
 ## Testing
 Nucleus Co-op has all the features to make copies of your game and set external tools.
 I suggest you use a public handler, remove the unnecessary lines, and do the tests with that.
 (usually, games that use the same game-engine share a lot of characteristics.
-Example: You are scripting an Unreal Engine 4 game?
+Example: You are making an handler of an Unreal Engine 4 game?
 Use as a base-handler that uses Unreal Engine 4).
 If you still want to manually test it, you should make a copy of your original game files and use that instead.

 ### Start multiple instances